HIV drugs touted as weapon in war on coronavirus - France 24

 Bangkok (AFP)

-As doctors scramble to contain the fast-spreading coronavirus, a potent brew of anti-retroviral and flu drugs has emerged as a possible defence against the mysterious sickness that has killed hundreds.
+As doctors scramble to contain the fast-spreading coronavirus, a potent brew of anti-retroviral and flu drugs has emerged as a possible defence against the disease that has killed hundreds.

-But the science is inconclusive on whether they are actually effective and experts say successful treatment could take years.
+But the science is inconclusive on whether they are actually effective, and experts say a specific treatment could take years to develop.

 Here is what we know -- and don't know -- about the drugs deployed against the SARS-like virus.